bgamari/ghc-wiki-import/commentary/compiler/backends/llvm/installing.md

   http://www.cse.unsw.edu.au/\~davidt/downloads/ghc-llvmbackend-full.dpatch](http://www.cse.unsw.edu.au/~davidt/downloads/ghc-llvmbackend-full.dpatch)

-The back-end also lives in a Git repository where the actual development work is done, this can be found at [ https://cgi.cse.unsw.edu.au/\~davidt/cgit/cgit.cgi/Thesis%20GHC%20Dev/](https://cgi.cse.unsw.edu.au/~davidt/cgit/cgit.cgi/Thesis%20GHC%20Dev/).
+The back-end also lives in a Git repository where the actual development work is done, this can be found [ here](https://cgi.cse.unsw.edu.au/~davidt/cgit/cgit.cgi/Thesis%20GHC%20Dev/).
 The Git repository only includes the core back-end, not the changes needed to the rest of GHC.